itsannazzle/Notflix/README.md

 # Notflix
-Just like netflix, but not netflix
+Just like netflix, but not flix